dilawar/ncbs/handbook/student_handbook.markdown

 it will be reissued for a fee.

 ## Canteen

- The main canteen is open for breakfast (715am – 920am), tea (10am – noon), lunch (1245pm – 145pm), snacks (3pm – 6pm), and
+The main canteen is open for,

-dinner (715pm – 830pm).
+- Breakfast (715am to 920am)
+- Tea (10am to noon)
+- Lunch (1245pm to 145pm)
+- Snacks (3pm to 6pm)
+- Dinner (715pm to 830pm)

 There is no canteen service after lunch on Sundays.
 Lunch is also served in the outdoor canteen at the main entrance.
 Terrace cafeterias on the first floor of the Eastern Labs and second floor of the Administrative Block 10am – 6pm, serving beverages, snacks and packed lunches.
 A fast food counter operates on the first floor of the main canteen.

 ## Transport

 Shuttle services operating between GKVK, IISc, and the Mandara Campus are available free of cost to students and members of the community.
 Schedules are posted on the NCBS website and available at the reception.

 ## Bank
  The Central Bank of India operates an extension counter at